 Even if they can read English (or whichever language your website(opens in a new tab) is in), the vast majority of Chinese travellers are going to prefer reading in their own native language.
 It’s just easier.

-So get your website translate into Mandarin.
-Best part?
+So get your website translated into Mandarin.
+The best part?
 The translation doesn’t have to cost an arm and a leg.
-Just hop onto UpWork(opens in a new tab), and find someone who’s willing to do the work at a price-point that works for you (just make sure you’re working with someone who is reputable and has good reviews).
+Just hop onto UpWork(opens in a new tab), and find someone who’s willing to do the work at a price point that works for you (just make sure you’re working with someone who is reputable and has good reviews).

-So don’t pass out on an opportunity to list on the likes of eLong, tuniu and any OTA on this list(opens in a new tab).
+So don’t pass out on an opportunity to list on the likes of eLong, Tuniu and any OTAs on this list(opens in a new tab).

 Forget Twitter and Facebook.
 Think Weibo and QZone.

-Ok, ok – so what does this mean for you?
-Create accounts, network and start advertising on these platforms.
-The thing is, most of them aren’t in English, so if you try to do it yourself – you’re going to struggle.
-Instead, give another go at UpWork or invest in experts like Travel World China(opens in a new tab) who truly get the game.
+So what does this mean for you?
+Create accounts, network, and start advertising on these platforms.
+The thing is, most of them aren’t in English, so if you try to do it yourself, you’re going to struggle.
+Instead, give UpWork another go, or invest in experts like Travel World China(opens in a new tab) who truly get the game.

-This will not only provide you with more marketing collateral, it will make your Chinese customers feel much more at ease coming to an unknown country and taking part in your tours.
+This will not only provide you with more marketing collateral; it will also make your Chinese customers feel more at ease coming to an unknown country and taking part in your tours.

 But if you are willing to hustle and invest, this is a market that could take your tourism business to the next level.